alexbfree/thesis/src/chapter-7.md

-Defining a New Field: Human Data Relations {#chapter-7}
+Defining a New Research Agenda: Human Data Relations {#chapter-7}
 =======================================================

 > _"What drives and drags the world are not machines, but ideas."_